 Children < 2 yr with possible physical abuse should undergo a skeletal survey for evidence of previous bony injuries (fractures in various stages of healing or subperiosteal elevations in long bones).
 Surveys are sometimes done on children aged 2 to 5 yr but are generally not helpful for those > 5 yr.
 The standard survey includes anteroposterior (AP) views of the skull and chest, lateral views of the spine and long bones, AP views of the pelvis, and AP and oblique views of the hands.
 Physical disorders causing multiple fractures include osteogenesis imperfecta and congenital syphilis.

 Sexually transmitted disease of any sort in a child < 12 yr must be considered the result of sexual abuse until proved otherwise.
 When a child has been sexually abused, behavioral changes (eg, irritability, fearfulness, insomnia) may be the only clues initially.
 If sexual abuse is suspected, the perioral and rectal areas and the external genitals must be examined for evidence of injury.
-If the suspected abuse is thought to have occurred recently, hair samples and swabs of body fluids are obtained for legal evidence (see Medical Examination of the Rape Victim: Testing and evidence collection).
+If the suspected abuse is thought to have occurred recently, hair samples and swabs of body fluids are obtained for legal evidence (see Testing and evidence collection).
 An examination involving use of a magnifying light source with a camera, such as with a specially equipped colposcope, may be helpful for documentation for legal purposes.

 Emotional abuse and neglect: